-Security Robots in the Federal Government – Addressing Privacy Issues;Posted by Stacy Stephens
+Security Robots at the Federal Protective Service;Posted by Stacy Stephens

 What needs to be done?

 Congress and the current Administration need to hold themselves accountable for providing adequate funding for cost effective technologies to ensure the safety and security of the millions of people that enter federal facilities every day across the U.S. Members of Congress must demand that the federal employees and the public that visit these federal buildings in their states and districts are fully protected and know they are going to be safe when they enter those buildings.
 After the bombing of the Alfred P. Murrah Federal Building in Oklahoma City, and again in response to the 9/11 attack, the federal government focused on the security postures of federal buildings… and rightly so.
 After almost 30 years on, however, the security of these federal buildings is not where they should or could be.
 Security Robots could be a critical tool to help get them there.